apache/apisix-website/website/blog/2022/03/04/apisix-uses-coredns-enable-service-discovery.md

 `Corefile` mainly implements functions by configuring plugins, so we need to configure three plugins:

-- `hosts`： You can use this parameter to bind the service name and IP address. fallthrough means that when the current plugin cannot return normal data, the request can be forwarded to the next plugin for processing (if it exists).
+- `hosts`:  You can use this parameter to bind the service name and IP address. fallthrough means that when the current plugin cannot return normal data, the request can be forwarded to the next plugin for processing (if it exists).
-- `forward`： Indicates to proxy the request to the specified address, usually the authoritative DNS server address.
+- `forward`:  Indicates to proxy the request to the specified address, usually the authoritative DNS server address.
-- `log`： Don't configure any parameters to print log information to the console interface for debugging.
+- `log`:  Don't configure any parameters to print log information to the console interface for debugging.

 ```Shell
   .:1053 {                           # Listen on port 1053